CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 Bill Ochieng

--> I was looking at how the grading tool that is almost similar to our project works and this was prompting me to have a meeting with one other member of our group, where we met with the faculty that owns the grading tool and just got an insight of how the functionality of his tool works and the meeting was helpful, opening our eyes to different approaches to our task.
+-> I was looking at how the grading tool that is almost similar to how our project works and this was prompting me to have a meeting with one other member of our group, where we met with the faculty that owns the grading tool and just got an insight of how the functionality of his tool works and the meeting was helpful, opening our eyes to different approaches to our task.
--> As I prepare for the next meeting i'm diving into sheetshuttle and trying to see how we can implement a plug in a markdown.
+-> As I prepare for the next meeting i'm diving into sheet shuttle and trying to see how we can implement a plug in a markdown.
+-> Scheduling a meeting with Noor, just for office hours in places where I feel I have a challenge.

 ### Stand-Up Meeting Two (11/1/2022)